imasdaque/amazon-clone/README.md

 **How to Use:**
 1. Clone the repository to your local machine.
 2. Open the HTML files in a web browser to explore the different sections of the Amazon Clone.
-3. Navigate through product listings, view product details, add items to the cart, and simulate the checkout process.

 **Contributions:**
 Contributions, suggestions, and feedback are welcome!
 Feel free to fork the repository, make changes, and submit pull requests to enhance the project further.